A Complete Guide to Private Student Loans

 What are Private Student Loans?

 Often when people talk about student loans, they’re referring to federal student loans, which are provided by the federal government.
-Private student loans, by contrast, are given out by individual banks and lenders.
+Private student loans, by contrast, are funded by banks, credit unions, and online lenders.
 Students typically turn to private student loans when federal loans won’t cover all of their costs.

 You can use the money from a private school loan to pay for expenses like tuition, fees, housing, books, and supplies.
 Interest rates for private student loans may be variable or fixed and are set by the lender.
 Repayment terms can be anywhere from five to 20 years.